-Start, keep and stop: describing an action in progress.
+Start, Keep and Stop: describing an action in progress. in English

 Understanding grammar is key to understanding a language.